Some Notes on Quantitative Generalized CLTs with Self-Decomposable Limiting Laws by Spectral Methods

-Several proofs of inequality \eqref{Poinc_type_Cauchy} have appeared in the literature and let us refer the reader to the classical works \cite{Chen_85,Chen_Lou_87,HPA_95,Houdre_al_98,Wu_PTRF00,Rockner_Wang_03,Last_Penrose_11}.~Below, a semigroup proof of this functional inequality is presented reminiscent of the well-known proof of the Gaussian Poincar\'e inequality based on the corresponding Ornstein-Uhlenbeck semigroup.
+Several proofs of Inequality \eqref{Poinc_type_Cauchy} have appeared in the literature and let us refer the reader to the classical works \cite{Chen_85,Chen_Lou_87,HPA_95,Houdre_al_98,Wu_PTRF00,Rockner_Wang_03,Last_Penrose_11}.~Below, a semigroup proof of this functional inequality is presented reminiscent of the well-known proof of the Gaussian Poincar\'e inequality along the classical Ornstein-Uhlenbeck semigroup.